jumpingjoy/watchnationpro/fitbit-sense-review.md

 You can access notifications from the phone if the phone is within a 30feet radius of the smartwatch.
 Notifications such as call, message, calendar, and other app notifications from your smartphone can be accessed in the smartwatch.

 You can receive notifications when the smartwatch is paired with a smartphone.
 Once the smartwatch is connected via Bluetooth, call, message, and calendar notifications from the connected phone are automatically enabled.
-But if you want notifications from apps such as WhatsApp, including the Fitbit app, etc., then you have to enable it manually.
+But if you want notifications from apps such as WhatsApp, including the Fitbit app, etc, you have to manually enable it.
-The calendar from all the accounts opened in the iOS smartphone is synced, and notifications from the calendar of all the accounts are displayed in the smartwatch.
-But on Android-phone, only calendar notifications for one account which is chosen by you while setting up can be displayed in the smartwatch.
+The calendar from all the accounts opened in the iOS smartphone is synced, and notifications from all the accounts' calendar are displayed in the smartwatch.
+But on Android-phone, only calendar notifications for one account chosen by you while setting up can be displayed in the smartwatch.

 #### How easy to type and send messages and alerts in the Fitbit Sense series?